base/base/docs/specs/plasma.md

 ## DA Storage

-Input data is uploaded to the storage layer via plain HTTP calls to a stateless DA storage service.
+Input data is uploaded to the storage layer via plain HTTP calls to the DA storage service.
 This service is horizontally scalable and concerned with replicating the data across prefered storage layers such as IPFS or any S3 compatible storage.
 Input data is content addressed by its hash in the request url so responses are easily cachable.